-Morgen is the Netherlands student network that is committed to creating and fostering a sustainable future.
+Morgen is the student network in the Netherlands that is committed to creating and fostering a sustainable future.
 This nationwide student-run organization stimulates students to choose for a sustainable lifestyle, education and career.
 Morgen cooperates with member organizations in different student cities.
-Together with students from all over the country, we inform other students about sustainability and initiates sustainability projects.
+Together with students from all over the country, we inform other students about sustainability and initiate sustainability projects.
 In addition to informing and mobilizing students around sustainability, Morgen also focuses on universities and higher education institutions, reaching out to them to enable the sustainability dimension in both education and research, and stimulate sustainability in operations.

 Morgen uses the definition of sustainability suggested in Our Common Future (also known as the Brundtland report, 1987): “Sustainable development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs.”

 Our mission and vision are in full alignment with the Sustainable Development Goals, adopted at the UN in September 2015.